hussain-ahmed2/recipe-app/README.md

 - **src/App.jsx:** Main application component.
 - **src/App.css:** Styles for the application.

+## Live Demo

+The live version of the project can be accessed at: [https://recipe-app-by-hussain.netlify.app/](https://recipe-app-by-hussain.netlify.app/)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.